 The rise and fall of NABLABs

-It was not until the 1960s that another Swiss brewer, Hürlimann of Zurich, combined the technique with the pioneering use of a new type of yeast, nowadays termed ‘maltose-intolerant’.
+It was not until the 1960s that another Swiss brewer, Hürlimann of Zurich, combined vacuum distillation with the pioneering use of a new type of yeast, nowadays termed ‘maltose-intolerant’.
 This left most of the malt sugar unfermented.
 Hürlimann’s first commercial brand, called Oro, launched in Switzerland in 1969, and went on to appear in 1972 as the multinational brand, Birell, which is still produced under license in several countries.

 Non-alcoholic beers enjoyed some popularity in the 1970s and 1980s, becoming termed NABLABs (for Non-Alcohol Beers & Low Alcohol Beers).
 However, sales fell, as they rarely tasted as good as regular beers and drinkers saw little point in them.
 With no financial incentive to produce good ones, commercial interest waned.